phoenixframework/phoenix_live_view/guides/introduction/installation.md

 }
 ```

-Now run the next commands from your web app root:
+Now run the next commands from the root of your web app project:

 ```bash
 npm install --prefix assets